Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/SQLite/README.md

 ### Version 3.42.0 from CPE 23.09 on

-  * Trivial port of the EasyConfig fro 3.39.4.
+  * Trivial port of the EasyConfig for 3.39.4.

+### Version 3.45.2 from CPE 23.12 on

+  * Trivial port of the EasyConfig for 3.42.0.

+  * Checked for license information, but there is no information that we can copy to the installation directories.